-The new course curriculum has been put together with the intention to help practitioners with basic assessment and treatment skills so they can quickly progress to an excellent level of competency.
-This will then link into more advanced Jones Institute Counterstrain courses to help therapists to reach a level of outstanding practice.
-It’s a three part series with each requiring a higher level of commitment:
+The curriculum has been tailored with the recent graduate in mind with core assessment and treatment skills so they can quickly progress to an excellent level of competency.
+The program then links into more advanced Jones Institute Counterstrain courses to help therapists to reach a level of outstanding practice.

 CYP – Choose Your Path